-Fig. 4 shows the fluid temperature distribution over the whole fracture network and the primary hydraulic fracture surface, respectively.
-The initial temperature of the reservoir is 200°C, and the injected fluid is set to 30°C. The model is capable of stable numerical calculation and simulation of transient flow and heat transfer.
-After a 2000 s injection, the cold fluid diffused in the fracture network, and the temperature gradually increased as it moved away from the injection point.
+Fig. 3 shows the fluid temperature distribution over the whole fracture network and the main fracture surface, respectively.
+In this case, the initial temperature of the reservoir is $200^{\circ}$ C and the injected fluid is set to $30^{\circ}$ C. The model is capable of stable numerical calculation and simulation of transient flow and heat transfer.
+After a 2000 s injection, the cold fluid diffused in the fracture network and the temperature gradually increased as it moved away from the injection point.

-Fig. 4 Temperature distribution after injection: a) The fracture network; b) The primary hydraulic fracture plane
+Fig. 3 Temperature distribution after injection: a) The fracture network; b) The main fracture plane